Kozea/Radicale/DOCUMENTATION.md

 /usr/bin/radicale ${RADICALE_OPTIONS[@]}
 ```

-In the following, all configuration categories and options are described.
+The following describes all configuration sections and options.

-#### server
+#### [server]

-The configuration options in this category are only relevant in standalone
+The configuration options in this section are only relevant in standalone
-mode.
-All options are ignored, when Radicale runs via WSGI.
+mode; they are ignored, when Radicale runs on WSGI.

 ##### hosts